Marker Logo

 Erected 2010 by Jefferson Parish Historical Commission.

 Location.
-29° 14.567′ N, 89° 58.619′ W. Marker has been damaged.
-Marker is in Grand Isle, Louisiana, in Jefferson Parish.
-Marker is on Louisiana Route 1 east of Willow Lane, on the left when traveling east.
+Marker has been reported missing.
+It was located near 29° 14.567′ N, 89° 58.619′ W. Marker was in Grand Isle, Louisiana, in Jefferson Parish.
+It was on Louisiana Route 1 east of Willow Lane, on the left when traveling east.
 Located on the grounds of the Grand Isle Community Center.
 Touch for map.
-Marker is at or near this postal address: 3811 LA-1, Grand Isle LA 70358, United States of America.
+Marker was at or near this postal address: 3811 LA-1, Grand Isle LA 70358, United States of America.
 Touch for directions.

 2. Grand Isle Marker